-The selected DNELs for the calculation of the RCR are presented in Table .
-One important major result is that the pregnant worker including the unborn child and the non-pregnant worker are equally sensitive to the toxicological properties of DMF other than reprotoxic properties (see Annex - Information on hazard and risk).
+The selected DNELs (hilighted in Table 7 and in Table 8) for the calculation of the RCR are presented in Table 9.
+One important major result is that the pregnant worker including the unborn child and the non-pregnant worker are equally sensitive to the toxicological properties of DMF other than reprotoxic properties (see Annex - Information on hazard, emission/exposure and risk).
 For the calculation of the RCR the lowest value is always chosen.

-Table A5: Selected DNELs for the calculation of RCRs.
+Table 9.
+Selected DNELs for the calculation of RCRs

 Workers

-Long-term Inhalation

-DNEL 3.2
+Long-term Inhalation DNEL (mg/m ) 3.2

-(mg/m3)

-Long-term dermal

-DNEL (mg/kg 0.79
+Long-term dermal DNEL (mg/kg bw/day) 0.79

-bw/day)